firmanmm/go-mod-private/README.md

 # go-mod-private
-A simple helper toolkit to help development with Private Git Server
+A simple helper toolkit to help development using Golang Module with Private Git Server